THE SLOW OXIDIZER EATING PLAN

 FATS AND OILS

-2. The best fats: Fatty meats such as dark meat chicken, dark meat turkey, lamb, and fatty cuts of beef.
-Roasted almond butter also contains an excellent oil.
+2. The best fats: Fatty meats such as dark meat chicken, dark meat turkey, lamb, and roasted almond butter contain excellent fats or oils.

 Other good fats are egg yolk, and raw or organic dairy products such as cream, butter, full-fat yogurt or cream cheese.